(Last Updated On: August 1, 2019)

 - the hallmark of a healthy relationship

-Wouldn’t you feel special if your special others, children, friends and business associates put away their phones and give you their undived attention, as much as possible when you are together?
-I am sure that would make you feel more important, comfortable and signal they are very interested in what you have to say.
+Show some respect!
+Wouldn’t you feel super awesome if your family, friends, special other, business associates put away their phones to give you their undived attention when you’re together?
+I am sure that would make you feel more important and signal they are very interested in what you have to say.
 As a result, the conversation becomes more meaningful and productive as you reciprocate.
-Relations get the shot to grow here.
-Show someone undivided attention for a few minutes and you’ve got a “friend” for life.
+Relations get a shot at growing here.
+Show someone undivided attention for a few minutes and you’ve got a friend for life.
+Is your smartphone controlling you?

 Let’s see who is smarter!